w-A-L-L-e/redactietool/README.md

 ```

-### Developing on the Vue.js components/widgets for the metadata form
+### Developing on the Vue.js components used in the metadata form

-To easily work on the frontend there's now a new makefile command:
+To easily work on the Vue.js frontend there's now a new makefile command:

 ```
 $ make vue_develop